tri47/tri47.github.io/_posts/2020-07-07-why-data-analysts-dont-get-the-love.md

 I will be the first to admit I spent way too many hours trying the get my number accurate.
 At the same time, I am aware that my data suffer from "garbage in, garbage out".

-The users did not put in the right numbers, the tool we use only record time in 30 minutes blocks, the vendor software only samples 10% of our data in their extracts.
+The users did not put in the right numbers, the tool we use only records time in 30 minutes blocks, the vendor software only samples 10% of our data in their extracts.
 And many more reasons why the data was wrong in the first place.

 This is not a call to abandon efforts to improve accuracy.
 It's a call to accept the limitation of our data.